Meet Gregory Oliver

 He is also a Board Certified colon and rectal surgeon.
 The hospital ranks number one in training programs for colorectal surgery throughout the U.S.

 Oliver says, “It really is important that all people be screened, even if they don’t have symptoms.
-It’s the key to
+It’s key to preventing colorectal cancer.”

 He’s come full circle.